Best Recipes for Homemade Cookies and Bars

 Fruit Cake Cookies are much easier to make than traditional fruitcakes, which take a lot of work and need to be made weeks and/or months in advance.

-Does anyone really like fruitcake?
 I can't say that I do.

-But I love Fruitcake Cookies!
+But I love these fruitcake cookies!

 Everyone loves these Fruit Cake Cookies, even people who don't like fruitcake, because they are delicious.